fmotalleb/junction/README.md

 #### Vless support

-contains singbox + supervisor (Possibly will be dropped in favor of using singbox externally)
+contains singbox + supervisor (Possibly will be dropped in favor of using singbox or xray internally)

 The Docker image `ghcr.io/fmotalleb/junction:latest-vless` differs from typical images by including **Supervisord** and **Sing-box**, enabling seamless connection to VLESS proxies.
 Inside the container, VLESS is exposed as a mixed SOCKS/HTTP proxy that Junction uses for routing traffic effectively.